 - Watch out for fords after the rain (A ford is a shallow place in a river or stream allowing one to walk or drive across.)

-**On the flip side (the anti-highlights), we had an unusual plane landing into to the country, and one of our girls required a trip to a Samoa hospital from a bug bite.
-While the hospital was shockingly affordable, we were glad to have Travel Insurance.
+**On the flip side (the anti-highlights), we had a scary and unusual plane landing into to the country, and one of our girls required a trip to a Samoa hospital from a bug bite.
+While the hospital was shockingly affordable, we were glad to have Travel Insurance with World Nomads.
 In fact, we don’t leave New Zealand without it.

 Which would have been your Samoa highlights?